simplworld/simpl-blackjack-model/README.md

 ## Development commands:

-### 1 - To setup up database for simpl-calc development use:
+### 1 - To setup up database for blackjack development use:

-1. Creates the simpl-calc game with one phase (Play) and one role (Calculator).
+1. Creates the blackjack game with one phase (Play) and one role (Calculator).
 1. Adds a 'default' run..
 1. Adds 1 leader ('leader@calc.edu'/'leader') to the run.
 1. Adds 2 players to the run ('s#@calc.edu'/'s#' where # is between 1..2.
 Each player has a private scenario and period 1.